Kwai Chung Road: History

-Before the construction of Kwai Chung Road, the Castle Peak Road was the only road to connect to Kowloon and the western New Territories.
-In the 1960s, Castle Peak Road was very old and did not meet the needs of the future development plans of the New Territories.
+Before the construction of Kwai Chung Road, Castle Peak Road was the only road to connect to Kowloon and the western New Territories.
+In the 1960s, Castle Peak Road was by then more than 40 years old and did not meet the needs of the future development plans of the New Territories.
 The Government of Hong Kong developed the Tsuen Wan New Town and Kwai Chung Container Port.
 Tsuen Wan New Town consists of Tsuen Wan, Kwai Chung and Tsing Yi.
 The Gin Drinkers Bay in Kwai Chung was reclaimed completely afterwards.
 Kwai Chung Road was built along the coastal line of the bay which is inside the new town and close to the container port.

 In the 1990s, the road was reconstructed during the building of the Hong Kong International Airport.
 Another elevated highway was built on top of Kwai Chung Road near the container port.
 The reconstruction eased the traffic congestion of Kwai Chung Road and met the need of expansion of the new town and container port.
-Construction works commenced in 1993 and completed in February 1997.
+Construction works commenced in 1993 and were completed in February 1997.